miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 ### getConfirmedBlock

-**DEPRECATED: Please use [getBlock](jsonrpc-api.md#getblock) instead** This method is expected to be removed in solana-core v2.0
+**DEPRECATED: Please use [getBlock](jsonrpc-api.md#getblock) instead** This method is expected to be removed in miraland-core v2.0

 Returns identity and transaction information about a confirmed block in the ledger